Mathias Alten: Career

-Alten's career entailed an astounding amount of travel; especially given the conditions at the time – sea voyages, less than luxurious trains, horse-drawn carriages ... even donkeys.
+Alten's career entailed an astounding amount of travel, especially given the conditions at the time – sea voyages, less than luxurious trains, horse-drawn carriages.
 He frequently visited noted art colonies such as Étaples in France; Old Lyme, Connecticut; Taos, New Mexico; Laguna Beach, California and Tarpon Springs, Florida.
-But, although Alten painted alongside fellow artists, he never became a resident member of any artists' colony.
+He was considered to be a mentor to fellow Michigan artist Kreigh Collins.
+But, although Alten painted alongside several artists, he never became a resident member of any artists' colony.
 Nor did he formally, by designation or choice, become a follower of specific "schools" such as the Fauves in France or the Ashcan School of the Depression era.

 Alten continued his working trips within the US well into the 1930s, traveling to both coasts, Florida, Taos and always within his beloved West Michigan.
-His subject matter was notably diverse; landscapes, still lifes, seascapes, animals and portraits - often of judges throughout Michigan, as well as other notables as far afield as California and Oregon.
+His subject matter was notably diverse; landscapes, still life objects, seascapes, animals and portraits – often of judges throughout Michigan, as well as other notables as far afield as California and Oregon.

 His style evolved in accordance with both the tastes of the times and his own preferences.
 He never felt pressure to veer into the overtly "modernist" style which artists of the generation after his frequently embraced.

 Over the years, various local (West Michigan) arts-affiliated organizations named Alten as an honorary member.
 Regional and national organizations sought his membership as well.
 By 1904, he had joined the pioneering Society of Western Artists, one of the era's most influential art organizations.
 And, in 1916, he was invited to become a member of the National Arts Club in New York.
-In addition, Alten was a longtime member of Detroit's prestigious Scarab Club by which he was awarded a gold medal for his art in 1920.
+In addition, Alten was a longtime member of Detroit's prestigious Scarab Club, in which he was awarded a gold medal for his art in 1920.

 According to James A. Straub, the compiler of his Catalogue Raisonne, Alten is often referred to as the "dean of Michigan painters."
-Alten died, at age 67, on March 8, 1938, at 1593 East Fulton Street in Grand Rapids, Michigan.
+Alten lived at 1593 East Fulton Street in Grand Rapids, Michigan.
 That home is now listed on the National Register of Historic Places.

+Death

+In 1937, Alten was diagnosed with mitral stenosis, a narrowing of the heart valve.
+The same year, he painted his last known self-portrait, "elf Portrait, Myself at 66, in which he is depicted standing jauntily with his paint palette and smoking a cigar.
+He died, on March 8, 1938, of a heart attack caused by a blood clot (coronary thrombosis) at his home in Grand Rapids, Michigan.
+He was 67.